earthly/website/blog/_posts/2021-06-22-15-minute-project.md

 categories:
   - Articles
 author: Corey
-excerpt: Applying city planning to software development
+excerpt: "Discover how the principles of city planning can be applied to software development in this intriguing article.
+Learn how concepts like zoning, building codes, transportation, equity, and taxes can help create a more efficient and inclusive software project."
 toc: true
 internal-links:
   - planning